 - Under the tongue: Putting a product, especially a tincture, under the tongue will assist in the rate of absorption.
 Increasing this rate should lead to a quicker onset of the effects of the edible.

 You should always know the dosage of the edible that you are taking if you can.
-Sometimes a friend makes it at home and you have no way of knowing.
-This can create a problem in case the dosage is too high for you.
+Sometimes a friend makes it at home, and you can not know it can create a problem if the dosage is too high for you.
 Remember that excessive doses of THC can lead to overconsumption.
-You should always be careful with the THC levels, so as to reduce the probability of adverse effects.
+It would be best if you always were careful with the THC levels to reduce the probability of adverse effects.

 Let's look at the signs of overconsumption: